adejonghm/python-sample-apps/6.PDF/README.md

 >
 > 6.1 - A generator of blank PDF pages using topics from a CSV file that could be used as a template.
 >
-> 6.2 - An Excel file exporter.
+> 6.2 - An Excel file Exporter.
 >
-> 6.3 - A Txt files exporter.
+> 6.3 - A Txt files Reader.

 ## Dependencies